 ADB's operational strategy for Papua New Guinea (PNG) is aligned with the government's Medium Term Development Plan, 2011-2015.
-The country partnership strategy, 2011-2015, aims to help PNG plan and implement a successful transition through the conversion of its natural resource wealth into inclusive economic growth.
+The country partnership strategy (CPS), 2011-2015, aims to help PNG plan and implement a successful transition through the conversion of its natural resource wealth into inclusive economic growth.
 ADB interventions will support more inclusive growth by creating livelihood opportunities and improving access to basic services, especially in rural areas where 87% of the population lives.

 ADB will continue to seek out opportunities for cofinancing and to produce knowledge products that inform and influence national policy debates and support country operations.
-ADB will also help build capacity within infrastructure agencies to mitigate the risks of climate change.
-ADB support for private sector development - through state-owned enterprise reform - will lower business transaction costs, thereby helping expand small and medium-sized enterprises and create jobs in the formal economy.
+ADB will also help PNG mitigate the risks of climate change.
+ADB support for private sector development - through state-owned enterprise reform - will lower business transaction costs, thereby helping expand small- and medium-sized enterprises and create jobs in the formal economy.
 ADB will mainstream gender in all general intervention projects.
 ADB will continue to invest directly in the private sector, using loans, equity, and guarantee facilities as appropriate.